trynova/website/pages/blog/data-oriented-view.md

 So, here's a thing we could do: We could opt to never store the `byte_offset` and `byte_length` fields in our `DataViewHeapData` struct.
-Only if those have non-default values will we'll store them in the side-tables.
+Only if those have non-default values will we store them in the side-tables.
 When we access a `DataView`'s data, we'll then have to check if those side-tables contain data for us: The optimal case is that the tables turn out to be entirely empty in which case we do not even need to perform a hashing of our `DataView`, or look